Yasasri16/Android/byuctf.md

 (b was at the top of the screen.
 I couldn't include it since I zoomed in)

 # Baby Android 2

+**Description** : If you've never reverse engineered an Android application, now is the time!!
+Get to it, already!!
+Learn more about how they work!!

 Upon installing and launching the app, it asked me to enter a flag for sanity check.